 There is absolutely no smoking, vaping or consumption of tobacco or marijuana products or any prescribed or non-prescribed controlled substances anywhere on the school grounds.
-It shall be a violation of this policy for any student, staff member or visitor to use, consume, display, distribute or sell any tobacco, marijuana or vaping products or paraphernalia or any prescribed or non-prescribed controlled substances at any time on school property, at an off-campus school sponsored event, within vehicles located on school property and within 50 feet of school property.
-Failure to comply with this regulation may result in confiscation of tobacco or vaping products/paraphernalia, counseling, community service, information about cessation programs, suspensions, police involvement, and a fine of up to \$1000.
+It shall be a violation of this policy for any student, staff member or visitor to use, consume, display, distribute or sell any tobacco, marijuana or vaping products or paraphernalia or any prescribed or non-prescribed controlled substances at any time on school property or at an off-campus school sponsored event.
+Failure to comply with this regulation may result in confiscation of tobacco or vaping products/paraphernalia, counseling, community service, information about cessation programs, discipline up to and including expulsion from school, police involvement, and a fine of up to \$1000.

 In accordance with M.G.L. c.
 71 § 97 (as amended by St. 2016, c.
 52, § 15), schools are required to verbally screen students at two grade levels for substance use disorders.
-This initiative can assist school staff with prevention efforts and with identify early risk of substance use and misuse among middle and high school students.
-Schools are expected to conduct screenings on an annual basis at two different grade levels.
+This initiative can assist school staff with prevention efforts and identify early risk of substance use and misuse among middle and high school students.
 The recommended screening grade levels are grades 7 and 9.
-Map Academy will notify parents or guardians of the students who will be screened before the screening takes place, and permit the student's parent or guardian to opt out of the screening at any time by giving written notification.
+Map Academy will notify parents or guardians of the students who will be screened before the screening takes place, and permit the student's parent or guardian to opt out of the screening at any time through written notification.
 Schools are required to report aggregate screening data to the Department of Public Health (DPH) no later than 90 days after the screenings.

-k.
-Student Records/Directory Information
+I. Student Records/Directory Information